-Racetrack may take any action under this section for any violation of Prohibited Practices Section of ARCI's "Uniform Classification Guidelines for Foreign Substances and Recommend Penalties and Model Rule" as amended from time to time.
-Such Prohibited Practices include, but not limited to at this time, possession or use of Cobalt, Erythropoietin (EPO), Darbepoietin, Oxyglobin, Hemopure, and Demorphin or any other drug, substance or medication not approved by the United States Food and Drug Administration (FDA) for use in the United States.
+Racetrack may take any action under this section for any violation of Prohibited Practices Section of ARCI's "Uniform Classification Guidelines for Foreign Substances and Recommend Penalties and Model Rule" or any classifications or penalty structure issued by a federal authority as amended from time to time.
+Such Prohibited Practices include, but not limited to at this time, possession or use of Cobalt, Erythropoietin (EPO), Darbepoietin, Oxyglobin, Hemopure, and Demorphin or any other drug, substance or medication not approved by the United States Food and Drug Administration (FDA) for use in the United States or controlled medications.